Livonian Coast

+Protection

 On February 4, 1991, the Latvian government created a culturally protected territory called Līvõd rānda – the Livonian Coast – which included all twelve of the Livonian villages: Lūžņa (Livonian: Lūž), Miķeļtornis (Pizā), Lielirbe (Īra), Jaunciems (Ūžkilā), Sīkrags (Sīkrõg), Mazirbe (Irē), Košrags (Kuoštrõg), Saunags (Sǟnag), Vaide (Vaid), Kolka (Kūolka) (see also Cape Kolka), Pitrags (Pitrõg), and Melnsils (Mustānum).
-The Latvian government discourages new settlements here and prohibits alterations to historical village sites.
-Also, it is restricted for anyone to start a hotel, restaurant, or other public establishment which might adversely influence the Livonian culture or draw outsiders into the area.
-However, there have been several old fishermen or farmer houses converted into modern summerhouses by Latvian higher class, as well as some well-off descendants of local Livonian families.
-Among them is former President of Latvia, former Prime Minister, Ministers, politicians, CEOs, bankers and businessmen, artists, doctors, etc. There are some prominent German, Russian and Swedish residents.
-The coast is also becoming more popular with Lithuanians.
+The Latvian government discourages new settlements in the area and prohibits alterations to historical village sites.
+Additionally, it restricts the establishment of hotels, restaurants, or other public businesses that could negatively impact Livonian culture or attract modern development to the region.
+However, several old fishermen’s and farmers’ houses have been converted into modern summerhouses by Latvia’s upper class, as well as by well-off descendants of local Livonian families.
+Among these are former presidents of Latvia, former prime ministers, ministers, politicians, CEOs, bankers, businessmen, artists, doctors, and others.
+The area is also home to prominent British, German, Russian, and Swedish residents, with the coast becoming increasingly popular among Lithuanians.
 The Livonian Coast is part of Slītere National Park.